-- 5. The propeller is to be examined.
-The efficiency of the oil gland, if fitted, is to be ascertained and clearance or weardown in the stern bush are to be measured.
-For controllable pitch propellers and special type propellers, the sealing and tightness conditions are to be ascertained and recorded.
-In the case where the pitch control device is fitted, it is to be ascertained that the device is in good working order.
-However, if considered necessary by the Surveyor, the device is to be opened up for further examination.
-[See Guidance] - 6.
-Visible parts of side thrusters and anti-rolling devices are to be examined.
+- 6. Visible parts of side thrusters and anti-rolling devices are to be examined.
 Other propulsion systems which also have manoeuvring characteristics (such as waterjet propulsion systems, azimuth or rotatable thrusters/directional propellers, vertical axis propellers) are to be examined externally with focus on the condition of gear housing, propeller blades, bolt locking and other fastening arrangements and sealing arrangement of propeller blades, propeller shaft and steering column shall be verified.
 Furthermore the surveys are to be carried out in accordance with Annex 1-9 of the Guidance.
 (2021) - 7.
 The clearance between the propeller shaft and the after bearing of stern tube as well as the shaft bracket if fitted is to be measured for water-lubricated stern tube bearings, and if it exceeds the values given below, the bearing is to be replaced or repaired.
 Stern tube shafts are also to be comply with these requirements.

-Diameter of propeller shaft ${\it D_p}$ Allowable clearance $D_p \leq 230 \text{ mm}$ 6.0 mm 230 mm $\langle D_p \leq 305 \text{ mm} \rangle$ 8.0 mm 305 mm $\langle D_p$ 9.5 mm
+Diameter of propeller shaft \mathcal{D}{p} Allowable clearance $D_p \leq 230 \text{ mm}$ 6.0 mm 230 mm $\langle D_p \leq 305 \text{ mm} \rangle$ 8.0 mm 305 mm 〈 D_p 9.5 mm

 - 8. For ships with IWS notation, the requirements to assign the IWS notation specified in 604.
 3. (8) are to be confirmed for continuing compliance. - 9.
 For ships with EDD notation, the requirements to assign the EDD notation specified in 605.
 2. are to be confirmed for continuing compliance.
-(2020) [See Guidance]
+(2023)